 In her book Creative Self-Publishing, Orna Ross explains why author platform is so hard to explain.
 Everyone seems to define it differently, depending on their publishing perspective.

 - For David Gaughran, historical novelist, author activist and digital marketing expert, “an author platform is a writer’s collective presence on the internet.”

-- For Jane Friedman, a business strategist for authors and publishers, it's “an author platform is an ability to sell books because of who you are or who you can reach”.
+- For Jane Friedman, a business strategist for authors and publishers, “an author platform is the ability to sell books because of who you are or who you can reach”.

 - For author and author services provider, Harry Bingham, an author platform is “the audience you can own”.

 Here is the Alliance of Independent Authors' definition of author platform, from our Self-Publishing Glossary: